davidreeder/SuperCollider-MOSToolkit/README.txt

 OVERVIEW

-The MOS Toolkit intends to combine and present existing SuperCollider functionality in the simplest possible way, allowing complex actions to be reduced to the smallest possible number of operations while managing an arbitrary degree of complexity, ideally with a single line of code.
-The MOS Toolkit implements a suite of core classes under the root class, MobileSound, coordinated with a variety of class extentions throughout the class heirarchy.
+The MOS Toolkit intends to present existing SuperCollider functionality in the simplest possible way, allowing complex actions to be reduced to the smallest possible number of operations while managing an arbitrary degree of complexity, ideally with a single line of code.
+The MOS Toolkit implements a suite of classes under a new root class, MobileSound, which is coordinated with class extentions throughout the core class heirarchy.

 The MOS Toolkit may be used anywhere that sclang commands can be executed.
-Though it favors terminal driven interaction, especially with an editor that can map key strokes to code parameterized by text under the cursor.
+Terminal driven interaction brings extra convenience, especially with an editor that is capable of mapping key strokes to tokens under the cursor.

-Although MOS Toolkit endeavors to provide some interesting features in its own right, its primary goal is to support, simplify and streamline SuperCollider development for any purpose.
+Although MOS Toolkit provides new features, its primary goal is to support, simplify and streamline SuperCollider development for any purpose.

 MOS functionality includes: